 Yes.
 Just call me Leah.
+As of late Feburary 2019, this is now my legal name, too.
 In IRC and similar chats, call me leah2, I probably won’t get highlighted otherwise.

 In English, my pronouns are they/them.
-However, I wont be mad at you if you use she/her.
+It is also fine to use she/her.

 Meine deutschen Pronomina sind (aus Mangel an Alternativen) sie/ihre/ihr/sie.
 Wenn du ein tolles genderneutrales Pronomen kennst, bitte erzähl mir davon.